debricked/sylius-billogram-plugin/README.md

 ## Overview

-This plugin allows you to integrate Billogram payment with Sylius platform app.
-It includes all Sylius and Billogram payment features, including recurring payment and refunding orders.
+This plugin allows you to integrate Billogram invoice with Sylius platform app.
+It includes all Sylius and Billogram invoice features.

 The plugin was developed with inspiration from BitBagCommerce's [SyliusMolliePlugin](https://github.com/BitBagCommerce/SyliusMolliePlugin).